 Course Format

 This course runs in conjunction with other courses on each campus.
-Students share the same Core English and Learning & Innovation lessons, BSS Experience and most recreational activities and cultural excursions.
+Students may share the same Core English and Learning & Innovation lessons, BSS Experience and most recreational activities and cultural excursions.

 Location